varoonp123/rust_notes/src/initialization_basics.md

 # Initialization in Rust: A Quick Guide

-Every initialization of a struct accomplishes much beyond merely allocating some data and managing pointers.
+The following assumes that one is reasonably familar with Every initialization of a struct accomplishes much beyond merely allocating some data and managing pointers.
 While I make a distinction between "value" and "identities", one should recall that identities can be values in another context.
 For example, many smart pointers behave this way.